ernvk23/wg-lite-hop/README.md

 Use the credentials defined in your `.env` file to access the web UIs.
 *Note:* The first password requested is for logging into Traefik.
-(This may appear as a pop window on an empty screen)
+This may appear as a pop-up window on an otherwise empty screen.

 ## Usage